Literary award: Types of awards

-There are also literary awards targeted specifically to encourage the writing from African-American origin and authors of African descent.
-Two of these awards are Ernest J. Gaines Award for Literary Excellence, which was established in 2007 by the Baton Rouge Area Foundation, and Hurston-Wright Legacy Award, which is a given by the National Community of Black Writers.
+There are also literary awards targeted specifically to encourage the writing from African American origin and authors of African descent.
+Two of these awards are Ernest J. Gaines Award for Literary Excellence, which was established in 2007 by the Baton Rouge Area Foundation, and Hurston/Wright Legacy Award, which is a given by the National Community of Black Writers.

 Criticism

 Australian author Richard Flanagan wrote a critique of literary awards, saying "National prizes are often a barometer of bourgeois bad taste."
 He says juries can be influenced by vendettas, paybacks and payoffs, "most judges are fair-minded people.
 But hate, conceit and jealousy are no less human attributes than wisdom, judgment and knowledge."
-Book prizes will sometimes compete with one another, and these goals don't always coincide with anointing the best winner.
-Sometimes juries can't decide between two contentious books so they will compromise with a third inoffensive bland book.
+Book prizes will sometimes compete with one another, and these goals do not always coincide with anointing the best winner.
+Sometimes juries can not decide between two contentious books so they will compromise with a third inoffensive bland book.
 He says there are now so many awards and prizes it has diluted the prestige of being a prize-winning book.
 Flanagan clarifies he is not against literary awards, but believes they should not be taken too seriously as a form of support for literary culture.